-When I dug my first burdock and cooked it (I source them for the Salt Cellar since I don’t have an army of foragers at my disposal, yet) I didn’t know that it was a typical ingredient in sushi.
-All I knew was that it was a root that tastes a bit like oysters, or something similar, it’s a bit hard to describe.
+When I dug my first burdock root and cooked it I didn't know that it was a typical ingredient in sushi.
+All I knew was that it was a root that tastes a bit like oysters, or something similar, it's a bit hard to describe.

 I approached the burdock how I do most food, through a lens of classical European technique.
 What I found is a root that requires long cooking, but develops a very cool flavor as a reward.